 In addition to promoting weight loss, the Keto-Friendly South Beach Diet may offer several other benefits.

-First, it’s more flexible than the regular keto diet and focuses on making healthy food choices rather than maintaining ketosis.
+First, it’s more flexible than the regular keto diet and focuses on healthy food choices rather than maintaining ketosis.

-It also encourages several foods that aren’t allowed on the regular South Beach Diet, including full fat dairy and — during Phase 2 — moderate amounts of whole grains and starchy vegetables.
+For instance, it encourages several foods that aren’t allowed on the regular South Beach Diet, including full fat dairy and — during Phase 2 — moderate amounts of whole grains and starchy vegetables.